Meltdown Support Calgary

 Why does my child struggle with emotional regulation?

 Every child develops emotional regulation skills at a different pace, and some children face additional challenges that make the process harder.
-Common contributing factors include:

 Neurodevelopmental differences.
 Children with ADHD, autism, or sensory processing difficulties often have nervous systems that are harder to regulate.
-Emotional dysregulation is one of the most common - and most challenging - features of ADHD in children, yet it's rarely talked about.
+Emotional dysregulation is one of the most common, and most challenging, features of ADHD in children, yet it's rarely talked about.

 Anxiety.
 Anxiety and emotional dysregulation frequently go hand in hand.
-A child who is chronically anxious is already running close to their emotional limit, and it takes very little to push them over the edge.
+A child who is chronically anxious is already running close to their emotional limit and it takes very little to push them over the edge.
 What looks like a disproportionate meltdown is often the release of accumulated anxiety throughout the day.

 Unprocessed stress or trauma.
 A difficult life event, a period of instability, or an experience that was never fully processed can leave a child's nervous system in a state of chronic activation, making regulation much harder than it would otherwise be.